Moreholidays September Emmanuttday

 About Emma M. Nutt Day

-Date When Celebrated: Emma Nutt Day is always observed on September 1
+When is Emma Nutt Day Celebrated?
+This holiday is always observed on September 1

-Emma M. Nutt Day celebrates the first woman telephone switchboard operator in America.
+This September 1 holiday honors and celebrates Emma M. Nutt Day.
+In 1877, Edwin T. Holmes, owner of the Holmes Burglar Company in Boston MA., invented the manual telephone switchboards.
 Emma Nutt became the first woman telephone operator on September 1, 1878.
-She loved the job and worked at it for 33 years.
+Emma loved the job and worked at it for 33 years.

-Early telephone systems required a switchboard to connect and disconnect phone users.
+Early telephone systems required an operator at a manual switchboard to connect and disconnect phone users.
 This special day celebrates the world of telephone operators.
 The telephone switchboard operator manually made the connections.
-It was a very important job for many decades.
+It was a very important job for many until the invention of automated switchboards.
 Today, the position has been eliminated.
 Automated telephone systems replaced manual switchboards decades ago.
 Can you imagine what Emma would think about today’s cell phone world!?

 Telephone Switchboard Trivia: The last manual telephone switchboard was used by the Kerman Telephone company in Kerman, Ca. They were replaced by an automated system in 1991.